Law Society Society Personal Injury Accreditation | Definition

-Competent personal injury practitioners who meet the highest standards of expertise and client service may apply for membership of the Law Society's Personal Injury Accreditation Scheme.
+Competent personal injury solicitors who meet the highest standards of expertise and client service may apply for membership of the Law Society's Personal Injury Accreditation Scheme.

 A competent practitioner is one who can identify and advise on a wide range of personal injury and related issues.
 Where necessary he will seek any appropriate advice and assistance as may be required, to enable him to provide a full and effective legal service to his client.